Modelguns: Types

 Modelguns can be found in many configurations and types.
 These range from small pistols/revolvers to rifles, shotguns, assault rifles and sub-machinegun, machineguns models.
 Among these, handgun models were and are still the most popular in Japan.

-The earliest models have much simple construction and crude appearance.
-The so-called "automatic" handgun models only make use of gunpowder for ignition.
+The earliest modelguns had a much simpler construction and a crude appearance.
+The so-called "automatic" handgun models only made use of gunpowder for ignition.
 The shell ejection and loading of cartridge action requires manually pulling the slide.
 In 1962, MGC improved the operation with the invention of Tanio Action or Slide Action mechanism which enable cycling the slide backward and forward to eject and load the cartridge with a pull of trigger.
 The system was also adopted by other modelgun makers in various models in many years.
-Of course, the construction and operation of these early stage modelguns are not comparable to the real guns.
-In 1968, MGC developed the breakthrough cap blowback technology which imitate the automated operation more closely with their real automatic counterparts.
+Of course, the construction and operation of these early stage modelguns were not comparable to the real guns.
+In 1968, MGC developed the breakthrough cap blowback technology which imitate the automated operation more closely to their real-life automatic counterparts.

 The commonly available modelguns today are generally classified into display-only (or dummy / non-ignition) and cap-firing (or ignition) versions.
-Relatively there are far fewer "dummy" models than the "ignition" models in the market.
+There are far fewer "dummy" models than the "ignition" models in the market.
 Most dummy versions still highly replicate the appearance and internal mechanism of real counterparts with all moving parts work such that chamber / cycling dummy shells and field striping like real ones.
 The cap-firing modelguns besides highly replicate the appearance and internal mechanism as real guns like the dummy version, they are also able to "fire" the cartridge to produce spark, smoke, bang sound and slide cycling action (blowback) on automatic models.

 There are 2 different cap firing systems for blowback modelguns.

-The earlier models are with Side fire system.
+The earlier models are with side fire system.
 The "firing block" (where supposed to have the firing pins for real guns) is in fact a stamped steel block which hits the cartridge rim area when hit by hammer.
 This system drives the entire cartridge case with cap into the detonator in the barrel to fire the internal cap.
 This system of course is very different from the design of the real guns.

 In contrast, the later or newer models are Center fire system.
 They are very close replica to the real guns with the firing pin in the slide design.
 The firing pin hits the center of the cartridge "primer" which push the cap to the detonator to fire the cap.

 The modelgun frame is made with materials either in all-metal or plastic.
-The metal version is mainly made with zinc alloy and many of them are made with slightly different size to the real ones to prevent interchange of critical parts.
+The metal version is mainly made with zinc alloy and many of them are made with slightly different sizes to the real ones to prevent interchange of critical parts.
 The early modelguns are mostly made with all-metal until 1977 when the law was changed to heavily regulate the metal model handguns.
-Since then, the plastic modelguns become mainstream up to now.
+Since then, the plastic modelguns have become mainstream.